 Now think about who you’re trying to reach and you’ll start to uncover their pain points.
 Whatever those pain points are, you need to find a way to help solve those problems.
 What happens once you tap into them?
 Well, that’s what we like to call #Boom.

-Williams-Sonoma created a helpful post that linked over to 30 healthy ideas for the new year.
-The post was visually stimulating and inspirational, giving the reader all sorts of fun ideas to try in 2015.
-And as a bonus, it incorporated practical uses for some of their great products:
+Williams-Sonoma created a helpful post that shared 5 ways (besides waffles) to use a waffle maker.
+The post was visually stimulating and tapped into National Waffle Day.
+And as a bonus, it incorporated additional uses for their great product:

 Don’t be a Debby Downer when it comes to social media posts or tweets.
 This includes complaining, whining, bad-mouthing, or pointing “social” fingers at other people in a negative way.
 Try to keep controversial comments and views to a minimum.
 If you must bring up those types of topics, ask your fans what they think, instead of giving your opinions too readily.

-Real Simple periodically posts inspirational quotes to motivate their readers, which in turn help with both engagement and a positive brand image.
+Real Simple posts helpful and inspirational tips to motivate their readers, which in turn help with both engagement and a positive brand image.
 Here’s one example:

 Instead of waiting for your customers to come to you, draw them in with thoughtful planning and powerful content; or what we call an Inbound Marketing Strategy.
 Be constantly on the look out for new and fresh ways to provide an integrated experience for your fans.
 Google is loving (and rewarding) amazing and unique content including blogs, white papers, and Ebooks.
 You’ll rank higher in search engine results if your content is based around sought after keywords.
 For example, using our highly insightful nerd technology, we know that “posts that generate Facebook leads” is a hot keyword; and perhaps exactly why you ended up right here, on this blog.
 A little food for thought…

-This post from California Family Fitness is great because it contains a link to a complete meal plan.
-But what’s even better is in addition to the blog post, visitors can see links to even more helpful material like the Healthy Grocery Checklist download:
+This post from Gold's Gym SoCal is great because it contains a link to information on the benefits of Yoga, plus Yoga moves and classes.
+But what’s even better is in addition to the blog post, visitors can see links to even more helpful material like the 21-Day Yoga Transformation download: